sst/guide/_chapters/login-with-aws-cognito.md

 layout: post
 title: Login with AWS Cognito
 date: 2017-01-14 00:00:00
 description: To allow users to login using Amazon Cognito in our React.js app, we are going to use the amazon-cognito-identity-js NPM package.
 We need the Cognito User Pool Id and our App Client Id as well.
-We login in the user by calling the authenticateUser method and it returns a user JWT session token back.
+We login the user by calling the authenticateUser method from the Cognito JS SDK.
 context: frontend
 code: frontend
 comments_id: 38